Key Issues: Call for Proposals and Author Guidelines

 FULL MANUSCRIPTS

 If a proposal is accepted for evaluation, the author will be given up to nine months to submit a complete manuscript.
-Only completed manuscripts will enter the formal review process.
-Manuscripts should conform to the following guidelines.
+Only complete manuscripts will enter the formal review process.

 PRESENTATION